 Mi Quang is a complex Vietnamese Noodle Soup with layers-upon-layers of flavour.
-This is an Asian dish that takes time to prepare, but if you’re planning some al-fresco dining this long weekend, all the prep and cooking time will be worth it when you see the smiles of your guests!
+This is an Asian dish that takes time to prepare, but all the prep and cooking time will be worth it when you see the smiles of your guests!

 What you Need:

 - 250 g of pork belly or pork steaks or a combination of both, in slices

 - 2 packs of Sadie’s Kitchen Comforting Chicken Bone Broth

 - 1 kg pork meat for soup (steaks, ribs, etc)